AndreyBazhan/SymStore/README.md

 10.0.17134.1     | Windows 10 1803
 10.0.17763.1     | Windows 10 1809
 10.0.18362.1     | Windows 10 1903
-10.0.18362.418   | Windows 10 1909**
+10.0.18362.418   | Windows 10 1909<sup>2</sup>
+10.0.19041.264   | Windows 10 2004<sup>3</sup>

-&ast; Header files are not present because there are no symbol files on the Microsoft symbol server.
+<sup>1</sup> Header files are not present because there are no symbol files on the Microsoft symbol server.
-&ast;&ast; Windows 10, versions 1903 and 1909 share a common core operating system and an identical set of system files.
+<sup>2</sup> Windows 10, versions 1903 and 1909 share a common core operating system and an identical set of system files.
+<sup>3</sup> 64-bit version of ntoskrnl.exe contains implementation of hal.dll.